KarlTDebiec/Scinoephile/docs/development.rst

 - [x] Implement support for logging stdout to file
 - [x] Update ImageSubtitleSeries reconstruction
 - [x] Calculate reconstruction accuracy against test data
+- [ ] Remove LabeledOCRDataset intermediate
+- [ ] Remove {Image}SubtitleDataset completely;
+      move functionality to {Image}SubtitleSeries (could inherit from DatasetBase)
 - [ ] Add assigned character to ImageSubtitleSeries spec
+- [ ] Option to compress or not when saving Datasets (takes a long time)
+- [ ] Rename ImageSubtitleEvent’s data to full_data, and char_data to data

-- [ ] When validating known reconstructing, add option to save correct assignments back to ImageSubtitleDataset's spec
+- [ ] When validating known reconstructing, save final assignments back to ImageSubtitleDataset's spec
 - [ ] Add log output to AutoTrainer
 - [ ] Link entries in test dataset to deduplicated chars in ImageSubtitleDataset
-- [ ] Rename ImageSubtitleEvent’s data to full_data, and char_data to data
-- [ ] Consider removing ImageSubtitleDataset and SubtitleDataset completely;
-      SubtitleSeries could inherit from DatasetBase if necessary
 - [ ] Add to TestOCRDataset a list of ImageSubtitleDatasets(Series) to which
       assignments are propagated
 - [ ] Calculate model accuracy on test data
-- [ ] Calculate diff between training images and test images to guide spec selection
+- [ ] Calculate diff between training images and test images to guide spec selection; Red 255 should mean pixel is black in all training data and in no test data; Blue 255 should mean pixel is white in all training data and no test data
 - [ ] Implement TrainOCRDataset and TestOCRDataset sort function
 - [ ] Add support for Western characters and punctuation
 - [ ] Improve identification of spaces between characters